HubSpot/Singularity/README.md

 ![SingularityUI Deployed items Screen](Docs/images/SingularityUI_Requests.png)

-Selecting a specific deployed item will display information about its active running tasks as well as historical tasks, all executed deploys and all updates to items settings (owners, instances, etc.)
+Selecting a specific deployed item will display information about its active running tasks, all historical tasks from past deploys, a list of all executed deploys and a list of all updates to item settings (owners, instances, etc.)

 ![SingularityUI Single Deployed Item Screen](Docs/images/SingularityUI_Request.png)

-Selecting one of the active taks displays information about the tasks and provides access to application files and task logs.
+Selecting an active task will display information about the task and provide access to application files and task logs.

 ![SingularityUI Active Task Screen](Docs/images/SingularityUI_Active_Task.png)